FEATURE: Teenage apprentice growing up in the shadow of kabuki superstar

 But he feels his role as apprentice to one of the most popular and talented kabuki actors alive today is such a privilege that having classmates to hang out with is not at the top of his agenda.

 "I don't have close friends at school but that's okay.
-It's always been that way," Ichikawa said in a recent interview with Kyodo News.
+It's always been that way," Fukutaro said in a recent interview with Kyodo News.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.